This guide provides details of the range of support we offer to students, staff and visitors with disabilities.

 DSA (Disabled Student's Allowance)

-If you need receipts for photocopying for your Disabled Student's Allowance go to the ITCS helpdesk.
-The ITCS helpdesk is on the first floor of the North Building.
+If you need receipts for photocopying for your Disabled Student's Allowance you can get these from the DCS service desk in the library.

 If you are given a book allowance as part of your DSA then you will need to see your Course tutor to identify the books that you should buy.
 They will be able to recommend books based on your personal practice as well as those most relevant to the units you are studying.